Pro-tips

 Finding good search results

 There are countless sites offering programming advice.
-Avoid sites that look like news articles or have short sentences, these are usually either computer-generated or written to rate high up on search results.
+Avoid sites that look like news articles or have short sentences.
+These are usually either computer-generated or written to rate high up on search results.
 If possible try and find the official documentation.
 Remember that you can use !kbd[!ctrl+F] to find content on the page.

 Official or high-quality sources